carpentries/instructor-training/files/rubric.md

     complete certification.
 The tasks are described at
     <http://carpentries.github.io/instructor-training/checkout/>, and
     take a total of approximately 8-10 hours.
--   You are expected to teach at a Software Carpentry or Data Carpentry workshop within 12 months of the course.
+-   You are expected to teach at a Carpentry workshop within 12 months of the course.

-For more information on Software and Data Carpentry instructor training, please see <http://carpentries.github.io/instructor-training/>.
+For more information on Carpentry instructor training, please see <http://carpentries.github.io/instructor-training/>.

-> Applications for the open Fall 2016 online instructor training class are
-> now closed, but we are still accepting applications for subsequent
-> classes to be scheduled.
->
 > If you are scheduled to receive training at a partner site, and have
 > been asked to fill in this form to give us information about yourself,
 > please do so and we will follow up when your site's training has been